UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 https://psap.library.illinois.edu/collection-id-guide

-Below is a guide for AV format description for the Jitterbug database (green), as well as for finding aids (orange).
+Below is a guide for AV format description for Jitterbug AND finding aids.

 ### Audio